 We organize our projects differently from the traditional aerospace industry.
 Rather than having a “standing army” of permanent staff, with their ponderous hierarchy of corporate business branches, divisions, and groups we run things more like a “Mission Impossible” episode: the designated project leader (always an extraordinary multidisciplinarian) examines a portfolio of truly virtuoso experts in our world-wide network.
 We typically select three individuals from this network—a “hardware guru”, a “software guru”, and an “embedded systems” guru to lead the team.
 These are world-class experts with decades of real-world design experience with concepts that have been turned into hardware that has gone into the field and been used hard.
 They then, when needed, call in a second layer of support staff from a wide variety of disciplines, as illustrated in the figure here:

 One of the reasons a small team like this is able to move incredibly fast is through the use of a wide variety of professional digital productivity tools.
-A sampling of the tools we use daily is shown below.
-We are also fluent in both scientific software development as well as sophisticated proprietary visualization code and can thus develop Windows or Linux software for a broad range of turnkey applications from system simulation, training simulators, data downloaders and visualizers, 3D map building tools, Palm data collectors; machine and vehicle field programming interfaces and the like.
+We are also fluent in both scientific software development as well as sophisticated proprietary visualization code and can thus develop Windows or Linux software for a broad range of turnkey applications from system simulation, training simulators, data downloaders and visualizers, 3D map building tools, Palm data collectors, machine and vehicle field programming interfaces and the like.

-For a quote on a custom design, contact us here.
+For a quote on a custom design, contact us.